Rosemary's Cornwall Links: people and genealogy new links castles film landscape tourism travel places

 Rosamunde Pilcher best selling novelist born in Lelant

 Rosamunde Pilcher best selling novelist born in 1924 in Lelant Cornwall.
 She got her start in 1949 as an author of Mills and Boon romance under the name of Jane Fraser.
 Her first novel as Rosamunde Pilcher.
 'A Secret To Tell' was published in 1955.
 In 1965 she began to use her own name.
-Rosamunde is very popular in Germany and they have made many of her novels into TV films ( a German web site)
+Rosamunde is very popular in Germany and they have made many of her novels into TV films.
+Each year a quarter of a million Germans come to Cornwall, lured by the books of Rosamunde Pilcher and the gorgeous locations in German TV adaptations of her work.
+Novelist Rosamunde Pilcher thanks Cornwall for inspiring success.

 THE RICHARD C. RESCORLA MEMORIAL FOUNDATION

 Rick Rescorla born in the Cornish town of Hayle in 1939, Rick was inspired by American GI's preparing for D-Day in the town.
 Rick and his friend both enlisted in the United States Army in 1963.
 Cornishman Rick Rescorla’s heroism is legendary and he died rescuing thousands in the 9/11 twin towers World Trade Centre attack in 2001.
-The Cornish Stannary Parliament presented the White Cross of Cornwall award at the Rescorla Memorail Stone in Hayle on the 10th October 2003. watch Rick Rescorla's cousin in a BBC news story talking about Rick Rick Rescorla's cousin in a BBC news story talking about Rick. watch a film of Rick Rescorla a film interveiw with Rick Rescorla.
-THE RICHARD C. RESCORLA MEMORIAL FOUNDATION.
-A memorial to Rick Rescorla is unveiled in the United States
+The Cornish Stannary Parliament presented the White Cross of Cornwall award at the Rescorla Memorial Stone in Hayle on the 10th October 2003. watch Rick Rescorla's cousin in a BBC news story talking about Rick Rick Rescorla's cousin in a BBC news story talking about Rick. watch a film of Rick Rescorla videos about Rick Rescorla.
+The Richard C. Rescorla Memorial Foundation.
+A memorial to Rick Rescorla is unveiled in the United States.
+The eventful life and tragic death of Cornish 9/11 hero Rick Rescorla is to be the subject of a full-length feature film

 Silas K Hocking